Visualization

 1. Link to article here: https://datavizpyr.com/increase-legend-key-size-in-ggplot2/

-How To R: Visualizing Distributions
+How to R: Visualizing Distributions

 By Nick Martin